 Yahoo also missed out on a lot of opportunities that could have saved them.
 For example, in 2002 they almost had a deal to buy Google, but the CEO of Yahoo refused to go through with the deal.
 And in 2006 Yahoo had a deal to buy Facebook, but when Yahoo lowered their offer, Mark Zuckerberg backed out.
 If the company had taken a few additional risks, maybe we would all be yahooing right now instead of googling.

-The Segway was a personal motorized scooter invented and brought to the market in 2001 was designed with the intention of being a revolutionary transportation option, but instead ended on the failed inventions list.
+The Segway was a personal motorized scooter invented and brought to the market in 2001.
+It was designed with the intention of being a revolutionary transportation option, but instead ended on the failed inventions list.
 An easy to use option perfect for short journeys and more fuel efficient.
 Yet, Segway didn’t appeal to the masses and the price matched that of a newer motorcycle.